BlueQuartzSoftware/DREAM3D/Source/Plugins/Sampling/Documentation/SamplingFilters/RegularizeZSpacing.md

 |8|30|
 |9|34|

-and the user wanted a uniform resolution of *3*, then the following mapping woud occur
+and the user wanted a uniform resolution of *3*, then the following mapping would occur

 |New Slice # | New Slice Location |Old Slice # Used|
 |---------|---------|---------|